sallykim5/SpacedOut/README.md

 > An iOS game created in the style of Flappy Bird.
 The player controls an astronaut whose goal is to dodge incoming spike balls and collect rockets for points.

-> Disclaimer: I named the astronaut object "hopper" because originally, my game involved a "hopper" who hopped to collect rewards in the style of Flappy Bird + Super Mario World.
-I decided that it would be cooler to use an astronaut who moves in space, so I changed the assets without changing the names in the script.
+> Disclaimer: The name of the astronaut object is "hopper" because originally, my game involved a "hopper" who hopped to collect tokens (Flappy Bird + Super Mario World = Spaced Out).
+In the end, I decided that it would be cooler to use an astronaut in space, so I changed the assets without changing the names in the script.

 **This is what the start screen looks like**